 Here they are.
 I’m pretty proud of my DIY coasters and new Ikea hack.

-To keep them from scratching a table, I added rubber feet.
+To keep them from scratching a table, I added rubber bumpers.

 I will wait at least a week before using them, just as an extra caution to be sure they are fully cured.
 Coasters are meant to take a beating, and I want them to last a long time and look good.